 Q: I live in a different time zone than California.
 Do you have an Admissions team that I can speak to at a reasonable hour?

 A: Yes, we have International Admissions Counselors located in our office in Hong Kong.
 They specialize in working with applicants who are located outside of the United States.
-If you would like to speak with a counselor in this office, you can request information and they will get in touch with you soon.

 Q: I would like to earn a teaching credential.
 Do I have to return to the U.S. to complete my Guided Practice?